isaacnmm/pestpolicy-hugo2XX/content/posts/best-joystick-for-elite-dangerous/index.md

 ### [2.
 Thrustmaster T.Flight Hotas X - Budget Joystick - #2 Pick](https://www.amazon.com/dp/B001CXYMFS/?tag=p-policy-20)
 T-Flight H.O.T.A.S.
 X comes with detachable throttle control and a cozy wrist rest.
 It has a detachable throttle, a hat switch, and can move on the z-axis.
 - I consider the joystick as a great competitor in the elite dangerous gaming due to its five programmable axles and twelve buttons.
-- You can easily climb the�status levels of your Elite dangerous gaming, including�the CQC Championship.
+- You can easily climb thestatus levels of your Elite dangerous gaming, includingthe CQC Championship.
 The Thrustmaster T.Flight Hotas X joystick is delivered with the joystick and the throttle combined.
-Thrustmaster T.Flight Hotas X JoyStick�has unique "PRESET" and "MAPPING" buttons for instant switching between programs and functions, which is critical for elite dangerous gaming.
+Thrustmaster T.Flight Hotas X JoyStickhas unique "PRESET" and "MAPPING" buttons for instant switching between programs and functions, which is critical for elite dangerous gaming.
 Has an analog slider to add a different axis.
 It has a real mid-way stopper to easily set the throttle to 50%, where it will click and lock.
 Read Also:
 Great Gaming Projector
 .